Skip to content

 Feature Description

-Reads information from a specified light.
+Reads information from a selected light.

 Fixed Outputs

-• -1: No light specified
+• -1: no light assigned

 • 0: Point